TjrkStllmnn/Serialpp/README.md

 ## Notes
+For browser-based documentation use Doxygen.

-To use `tcp_socket`s (not the server) with ssl you need to define USE_OPENSSL before including the Socket header and also link to OpenSSL.
+To use `tcp_socket`s (not the server) with ssl you need to `#define USE_OPENSSL` before including the Socket header and also link to OpenSSL.
 You then have to connect to the server and perform the ssl handshake.

 The `wsa_handler` as well as the `openssl_handler` are not intended for general use, as they are helper classes to manage the one time setup for both.